Sunboard Panel Design

 - Pex tubing 8" on center

-- 3/4" thick composite board or furniture grade plywood for standard 1/2" Pex tubing
+- Composite board or furniture grade plywood are the material choices for Sunboard.

 How It Works

 Sunboardpanel™ is made of 3/4" thick composite board or furniture grade plywood for standard 1/2" Pex tubing, 1/2" or 5/8" thick panels are available upon request for height issues, grooved and laminated with a highly conductive aluminum to efficiently transfer heat from the radiant panel to the floor surface, creating a nice warm floor.

 Old radiant heat systems in concrete or under subfloor work, but very inefficiently.
 They must first warm a large thermal mass before heating the floor and space.
 These systems transfer heat very slowly and can be difficult to control.
 Our pex panels are installed directly under the finished floor for greatly improved response time with minimal "thermal lag" to overcome.

 R-Value of Floor Coverings

 Flooring covering choices are also very important since they impact the system design and performance.
 While our radiant panels will work with most floor coverings, it is important to realize that all floor coverings offer a resistance to heat transfer as measured by their R-Value.
 The higher the R-Value of the floor covering, the higher water temperature it takes to overcome this resistance for a given heat output requirement.
 (Please contact us for more information about your floor covering.)

 Our radiant pex panel utilizes 5/16", 3/8", 1/2" or 5/8" Pex@ Tubing.
 Loop lengths should be designed according to the project.

 A. Because the panels are based on 8" on center spacing a tubing factor of 1.5 is used.To determine the required amount of pipe multiply the net square footage of the room by 1.5.
 The result is the total amount of pipe for the panels only.
 Supply/return leader lengths must also be added.